 Students are evaluated each May by their graduate advisors and the director of the graduate program.
 These evaluations provide feedback to the student regarding the progress they are making in meeting program requirements, classroom performance, and research performance.

-Because the M.S. in Health Data Science degree signifies that the holder is prepared for entry into the practice of biostatistics research, it follows that graduates must have the knowledge and skills necessary to function in a broad range of academic and research situations.
+Because the M.S. in Health Data Science and Informatics degree signifies that the holder is prepared for entry into the practice of data science and informatics research, it follows that graduates must have the knowledge and skills necessary to function in a broad range of academic and research situations.
 The Technical Standards include those physical, cognitive, and behavioral standards that are required for the satisfactory completion of all aspects of the curriculum and the development of professional attributes required by all students at graduation.
 Therefore, the following abilities and expectations must be met by all students with or without accommodations admitted to the M.S. program:

 1. Observation.
-A student must be able to observe and evaluate class demonstrations and field experiences relevant to the field of statistics.
+A student must be able to observe and evaluate class demonstrations and field experiences relevant to the field of data science and informatics.
 He or she must be able to read and comprehend text, numbers, tables and graphs, both in print and displayed electronically.
 Observation necessitates the functional use of the senses of vision and hearing.

 2. Communication.
 A student must be able to communicate effectively and efficiently in English in oral, written, and electronic form with other students, faculty, staff, researchers, and the public.
 Effective communication includes: the ability to understand assigned readings, lectures, and technical and professional materials; the ability to analyze information; the ability to present results of such analyses verbally and in writing; the ability to independently prepare papers and presentations; and the ability to follow verbal and written instructions.
 Use of computers and other technology is imperative to this communication.